viere61/GenerativeMoodTracker/README.md

 - **Settings**: Change your preferred time range, notification settings, and more

 ### Email Notifications
+- Actually useless because it only works when you are actively on the app, so no need to enable it.
 - **Automatic Reminders**: Receive email reminders when you open the app during your preferred time window (if you haven't logged today)
-- **Time Window Respect**: Reminders only sent during your configured time range (e.g., 21:00-22:00)
-- **Smart Detection**: Automatically detects if you've already logged a mood today
-- **Weekly Reports**: Optional weekly mood statistics and insights
 - **Test Emails**: Verify email configuration with test emails
 - **Backend Integration**: Deployed on Railway with SendGrid email service

 ### AI Sound Effects System
-- **AI-Powered Sound Effects**: Generates unique sound effects using ElevenLabs Sound Effects API
+- **AI-Powered Sound Generation**: Generates unique sound effects based on your reflection text using ElevenLabs Sound Generation API
-- **Mood-Based Audio**: Sound effect parameters are dynamically adjusted based on:
-  - Mood rating (1-10 scale)
-  - Selected emotion tags
-  - Reflection text sentiment analysis
-  - Emotional context and atmosphere
+- **Multiple AI Services**: Fallback to alternative services if primary service is unavailable:
+  - ElevenLabs Sound Generation API (primary)
+  - Replicate MusicGen (fallback)
+  - Hugging Face Inference API (fallback)
+  - If your API key is not configured correctly, you should still get an audio based on your mood, but it's not AI generated.

 ### Audio Features
 - **Real-time Playback**: Play, pause, resume, and stop generated sound effects